-To produce the synthetic data, we began by calculating a lead field and an associated set of solution points from an anatomical MRI image, using the SMAC [27] toolkit.
+To produce the synthetic data, we began by calculating a lead field and an associated set of solution points from an anatomical MRI image, using the SMAC (Spinelli et al., 2000) toolkit.
+We chose the lead field to cover one thousand solution points and reduced it from a vector lead field to a scalar by fixing the orientation of source dipoles.
 We then randomly selected one or more of those solution points to have significant activity.
 For the majority of our trials, activity consisted of two randomly chosen locations, with a cluster of nearby sites all having the same activity pattern.
-To produce a realistic time course for such a signal [26] we used the form
+To produce a realistic time course (Robinson et al., 2006) for such a signal we used the form

-$$z(t) = ae^{-\beta t}sin(\beta\delta t).$$ (12)
+$$z(t) = ae^{-\beta t}\sin(\beta\delta t).$$ (12)